bowtoes/NAeP/readme.md

 ## Build
-I only have a linux system and do not have convenient access to a Windows system, so for now there is only a Make build system; the plan is to eventually make this at least cross-platform and cross-compilable between linux and Windows, maybe more in the future.
+I only have a linux system and do not have convenient access to a Windows system, so for now there is only a Make build system; the plan is to eventually make this at least cross-platform and eventually cross-compilable between linux and Windows, maybe more in the future.

 ### Linux
+Assumes GNU Make.
 To build, simply run `make` in the top level directory; there is `config.mk` for configuring different build parameters and output directories.

 ## Todo